eloots/Pi-Akka-Cluster/exercise_008_split_brain_resolver_static_quorum/README.md

-split_brain_resolver_keep_referee

-# Split brain resolver with Keep Referee strategy
+# Split brain resolver (SBR) with Static Quorum strategy

-The split brain resolver is added and configured with a `Keep Referee` strategy.
+The split brain resolver is added and configured with a `Static Quorum` strategy

-In case of partitioning of the cluster, the partition that has the `referee` node in it will "survive".
-All nodes in any other partition will be downed.
+In this case, we configure the SBR with a `Quorum`: in a partition with a number of nodes that is less than the `Quorum`, `SBR` will down all the nodes

 # Instructions